churc/MajorStudio1/README.md

 The displays are by number of artworks, visualizations show total numbers, and a timeline shows number of artworks collected each year by object begin date.
 Source: MetObjects.csv, January 2018.

-14,350 Artworks, ranging from undated, 1437 – 2017, most 'Object Begin Date' entries fall after 1850.
+14,350 artworks, ranging from undated, 1437 – 2017, most 'Object Begin Date' entries fall after 1850.
 Gender identification using ‘Artist Display Name’ column to identify artists by gender.

 Categories: